 - INCOORDINATION: Your cat may possibly have an unsteady walk or be uncoordinated.
 Until tomorrow, keep them indoors and off furniture or high places above waist level where they could potentially fall.

-- OVER INDULGENCE: After being in the hospital, they may be inclined to eat and drink excessively, which could result in vomiting.
-To avoid this, offer only small amounts of food and water the night of the procedure.
-You may resume a normal feeding schedule the following day.
+- OVER INDULGENCE: Post-procedure, your cat may overeat and drink, leading to potential vomiting.
+To prevent this, offer only small amounts of food and water on the night of the procedure.
+You can resume a normal feeding schedule the next day.

 - BALD PATCH: Your cat may have a shaved area on one or both front legs if they required an IV catheter.